Simpli-Code/Minishell/README.md

  # 📑 Index
 @root

- 📁 inc: contains the program's headers. \\
+ 📁 inc: contains the program's headers. \n
- 📁 src: contains the source code of the program. \\
- Makefile - contains instructions for compiling the program and testing it.
+ 📁 src: contains the source code of the program. \n Makefile - contains instructions for compiling the program and testing it. \n

 Note: program covers only mandatory requirements of the project's subject.